coatespeter/first-project-gglamping/README.md

 ## Target Audience

 Welcome to our idyllic destination perfectly suited for a unique blend of visitors.
-Our target audience includes discerning tourists who possess a deep appreciation for the tranquility of rural settings and a genuine enthusiasm for eco-friendly living.
-If you're the kind of traveler who seeks solace in the midst of nature's beauty and values sustainable practices, you've found your haven here.
-Our region's charm lies in its harmonious coexistence with the environment, providing a nurturing space for those who resonate with eco living.
+Our target audience includes discerning tourists who possess a deep appreciation for the tranquillity of rural settings and a genuine enthusiasm for eco-friendly living.
+If you're the kind of traveller who seeks solace in the midst of nature's beauty and values sustainable practices, you've found your haven here.
+Our region's charm lies in its harmonious coexistence with the environment, providing a nurturing space for those who resonate with eco-living.
 Moreover, our area has gained widespread recognition as a cyclist's paradise.
 With scenic routes that wind through picturesque landscapes, this locale has become a beloved hub for cyclists of all levels.
-Whether you're an eco-conscious explorer or a cycling enthusiast seeking adventure, our destination promises an unforgettable experience that seamlessly intertwines your passions amidst the splendor of nature.
+Whether you're an eco-conscious explorer or a cycling enthusiast seeking adventure, our destination promises an unforgettable experience that seamlessly intertwines your passions amidst the splendour of nature.

 ## User Stories